Jean-Marie Lustiger: Relations with the Jewish world

+Public lectures

+In 1996, Lustiger delivered the tenth Erasmus Lecture, titled Liberty, Equality, Fraternity, sponsored by First Things magazine and the Institute on Religion and Public Life.
+In his address, Lustiger reflected on the legacy of the French Revolution’s ideals and their relationship to Christian conceptions of freedom, equality, and human solidarity.
+He argued that the moral and spiritual renewal of Western society depends on recovering the transcendent foundations of these principles.

 Retirement and death

 When Lustiger reached the age of 75 on 17 September 2001, he submitted his resignation as Archbishop of Paris to Pope John Paul II, as required by canon law.
 The Pope kept it on file for some years.
 But on 11 February 2005, Lustiger's resignation was accepted and André Vingt-Trois, a former auxiliary bishop of Paris who had become Archbishop of Tours, succeeded him as Archbishop of Paris.

 Lustiger made his final public appearance in January 2007.
 He died on 5 August 2007 at a clinic outside Paris where he had been battling bone and lung cancer since April.
-Le Figaro, and French President Nicolas Sarkozy, announced Lustiger's death.

 The funeral, presided over by Cardinal Lustiger's successor, was held at Notre Dame Cathedral on 10 August 2007.
-Sarkozy, on vacation in the United States, returned to attend Lustiger's funeral.
-In homage to Lustiger's Jewish heritage, the Kaddish—the traditional hymn of praise of God's name—was recited by his cousin Arno Lustiger in front of the portal of the cathedral.
+French President Nicolas Sarkozy, on vacation in the United States, returned to attend Lustiger's funeral.
+In homage to Lustiger's Jewish heritage, the Kaddish — the traditional hymn of praise of God's name — was recited by his cousin Arno Lustiger in front of the portal of the cathedral.

 Lustiger's epitaph, which he wrote himself in 2004, can be seen in the crypt of Notre-Dame Cathedral, and translates as: